ros2/ros2_documentation/source/Tutorials/Advanced/Writing-a-Buffer-Backend.rst

   of the same feature; useful for understanding what your plugin is expected to look like from a subscription's point of view.
 * :doc:`../Demos/GPU-Buffer-Transport` -- end-to-end demo of a
-  GPU-backed pub/sub pipeline that exercises both a base and a composed backend.
+  GPU-backed tensor pub/sub pipeline using the CUDA backend and ``torch_conversions``.